owozsh/myopia/README.md

 Make sure you have the "User Themes" extension turned on.

-To install, copy one of the themes in the `Themes` folder and paste it in `~/.local/share/themes` or `~/.themes`, and select the theme in Gnome Tweaks.
+To install, copy the `Myopia` folder and paste it in `~/.local/share/themes` or `~/.themes`, and select the theme in Gnome Tweaks.

+### Variations of this theme

+There are some variations of this theme on the 'Variations' folder, they're not as updated as the default one.
+Feel free to use them and pull some new ones ;)

 ## Tweaking

-Make sure to tweak themes inside the original Myopia-GTK repository.
+Make sure to tweak themes inside the original Myopia-Theme repository.

-There are some basic customization on every theme folder, called `Myopia-Settings.scss`.
-You can customize colors, transparency and other stuff in this file.
+You can customize colors, transparency and other stuff in the file `Settings.scss` (Inside the 'Tweaking' folder).
+For advanced tweaks, use the Advanced folder.

-Then, open the selected theme folder on terminal and type `./parse-sass.sh`, this will generate your new css file on gtk-3.0.
+Then, inside the 'Tweaking' folder, open the terminal and type `./parse.sh`, this will recreate the 'Myopia' folder with your new settings.

 After all of these steps, follow the Installation guide to get your new Myopia customized theme ;)

-### Donate!
+## Donate!

 Making this theme real and good takes a lot of time of designing and coding.
 So if you like the project, consider donating to keep me motivated maintaining it :)

 https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6B3MUW2KH4LXN&source=url

+## What's coming next?

+- Bug Fixes

+- Icons

+- Blur support ( waiting gtk-4.0 )